stub22/banquo/README.md

 The design relies on the scalable strong consistency features of Cockroach DB, which is protocol compatible with Postgresql.

 The Banquo HTTP service is implemented in Functional Scala (v.
-2.13) using the following libraries:
+2.13) using the following main libraries:
   * ZIO 2.x
   * ZIO-HTTP
   * Postgres JDBC driver

 Banquo is designed to be run as a set of parallel stateless service instances, deployed and managed by  Kubernetes.
-As of 2023-12-06, Banquo has been tested using only a single service instance launched in a Docker Compose setup, using a single-server instance of the free edition of Cockroach DB version ____.
+As of 2023-12-06, Banquo has been tested using only a single service instance, using a single-server instance of the free desktop edition of CockroachDB core version 23.1.12.

-Cockroach DB may be deployed as a scalable, distributed database under Kubernetes (commercial license required), and is also offered as a commercial cloud-hosted service.
+CockroachDB may be deployed as a scalable, distributed database under Kubernetes (commercial license required), and is also offered as a commercial cloud-hosted service.

-### Persistent Store Design Overview
+### Persistent Store Design

 The core functionality of Banquo is implemented by the SQL table called `balance_change`.